MossieurPropre/PhotosAlbumExporter/README.md

 ## What it does

 The script simply browses a read-only copy of the Photos.app database to retrieve albums, create folders according to the albums, and copy the original photos from the photo library.
+It can also repair the creation date using to photo date stored in the database.

 ## What it doesn't do